Free childcare is available for eligible 2 year olds, for 15 hours a week during term time.

 The date you can start a funded place depends on your child's birthday.

 |1 January to 31 March||

 The beginning of Summer term on or after 1 April

 The beginning of Autumn term on or after 1 September

 The beginning of Spring term on or after 1 January

-If you have applied previously and require your funding letter, please call 0121 569 4914.
+If you have applied previously and require your funding letter or need help with your application, please call 0121 569 4914.

 If you are eligible, you will be sent a confirmation letter which you can take to any of the approved childcare providers.